thomas-haslwanter/scikit-kinematics/docs/imus.rst

 Data-Analysis
 ^^^^^^^^^^^^^
-* :func:`imus.calc_QPos` ...
-Calculate orientation and position, from angular velocity and linear acceleration
+* :func:`imus.analytical` ...
+Calculate orientation and position analytically from angular velocity and linear acceleration
-* :func:`imus.kalman_quat` ...
+* :func:`imus.kalman` ...
 Calculate orientation from IMU-data using an Extended Kalman Filter

 .. toctree::
    :maxdepth: 2